w3c/WebPlatformWG/WorkMode.md

 * [www-dom](http://lists.w3.org/Archives/Public/www-dom/) - for discussions about the group's DOM specs
 * [public-editing-tf](http://lists.w3.org/Archives/Public/public-editing-tf/) - for discussions about [Editing APIs](http://w3c.github.io/editing/).
 * [public-webapps-bugzilla](http://lists.w3.org/Archives/Public/public-webapps-bugzilla/) - this list gets an e-mail for **every** one of the group's Bugzilla events. (*Note: this list used to have a relatively large amount of e-mail, peaking with over 700 messages in one month during 2013.*)
-* [public-webapps-github](http://lists.w3.org/Archives/Public/public-webapps-github/) - this list gets an e-mail for all Github activity for of Web Platform' specs. (*Note: this list has a relatively large amount of e-mail, peaking with over 1,700 messages in July 2015.*)
+* [public-webapps-github](http://lists.w3.org/Archives/Public/public-webapps-github/) - this list gets an e-mail for all Github activity regarding the group's specs. (*Note: this list has a relatively large amount of e-mail, with over 1,700 messages in July 2015.*)
 * [public-test-infra](http://lists.w3.org/Archives/Public/public-test-infra/) - for testing infrastructure discussions

 ## Information for *Newbies* - New Group Members